dje-dev/Ceres/README.md

-* A novel "dual CPUCT node selection algorithm" is used which alternates between two CPUCT levels (centered around the target CPUCT) on each batch, thereby minimizing collisions (and allowing larger batches) in selected leafs and combining elements of greater breadth and depth simultaneously for improved play quality.
+* A novel "dual CPUCT node selection algorithm" is used which alternates between two CPUCT levels (centered around the target CPUCT) on each batch, thereby minimizing collisions (and allowing larger batches) in selected leafs and combining elements of greater breadth and depth simultaneously for improved play quality (suggested earlier by LC0 contributor Naphthalin).

 * MCTS leaf selection is highly parallelized in an almost lock-free way, with only a single descent and each visited node being visited at most once.